MooersLab/rstudiopymolpysnips/README.md

 ### But I will miss the interactive viewport in PyMOL!

 1. There is nothing stopping you from running the PyMOL GUI next to your **RStudio** session.
 You can adjust the molecule's orientation manually, run the **get_view** command, and copy the output in the command history window from PyMOL and paste it into a cell in the **RStudio**.
 The one line of settings return by the **rv** shortcut are much easier to work with.

-2. You really do not need the viewport.
+2. You do not need the viewport.
 With 10-15 minutes of practice, you can master the rapid iterating of rotate and translate commands to adjust the molecule's orientation with greater precision than via manipulation of the mouse.

 [Return to Table of Contents](#table-of-contents)